fission-codes/rust-template/README.md

 * README standardization, code of conduct, contribuing guidelines, and a consistent project layout
 * GitHub issue and pull-request templates
-* Default Rust dependencies (particulary for Wasm)
+* Opinionated default Rust dependencies (particulary for Wasm)
 * [`cargo-bench`][cargo-bench] scaffolding (*optional*)
 * Release GitHub Action workflow(s) using the [release-please-action][release-please-action] and the